-A graduate of the Construction Management program will have successfully demonstrated leadership, business management acumen, and technological understanding of the current practices and theories in construction management.
+A graduate of the construction management program will have successfully demonstrated leadership, business management acumen, and technological understanding of the current practices and theories in construction management.
 Through coursework, community involvement, and other extracurricular activities, students will gain an appreciation for the urban environment and study methods of reusing current buildings toward a broader definition of responsible, energy-efficient practices.
-During their tenure at NewSchool, students will learn how to add their own world view serving as an exemplar of the sociallyconscious, critical-thinking construction manager equipped to solve emerging problems of the 21st century construction industry.
+During their tenure at NewSchool, students will learn how to add their own world view serving as an exemplar of the socially conscious, critical-thinking construction manager equipped to solve emerging problems of the 21st century construction industry.
 The Bachelor of Science in Construction Management prepares students to enter the construction management profession working with designers, owners, and constructors.
-Students must complete a minimum of 186 quarter credits.
+Students must complete a minimum of 180 guarter credits.
 It typically requires 4 academic years of full-time study to complete.
-The freshman level typically consists of 3 quarters.